rust-lang/reference/src/conditional-compilation.md

 CI jobs for different targets can help with linting, testing and building on different platforms, and there are certain tools like [cargo-hack](https://github.com/taiki-e/cargo-hack) and [cargo-all-features](https://github.com/frewsxcv/cargo-all-features) that allow you to test all combinations of features which can help reduce the amount of configuraton needed.

-Certain tools, like `rustfmt`, are an exception to this rule.

 [IDENTIFIER]: identifiers.md
 [RAW_STRING_LITERAL]: tokens.md#raw-string-literals
 [STRING_LITERAL]: tokens.md#string-literals